sjcabs/fly_connectome_data_tutorial/README.md

 # Why learn from this tutorial?

+This tutorial offers:

-This tutorial offers 1. specially curated data for multi-connectome analyses, 2. concise python and R code for simple bu effective analyses of connectome data 3. guides you through some general principles of exploratory connectomics analysis that should be useful.
+1. specially curated data for multi-connectome analyses.

+2. concise python and R code for simple but effective analyses of connectome data.

+3. guides you through some general principles of exploratory connectomics analysis that should be useful.

 We hope it constitutes an effective guide.
-Please share, and launch a GitHub issue to help resolve problems.
+Please share and launch GitHub issues to help resolve problems.
 Please see our citation section for currect conduct.

 ---